RiotGear/rg-router/README.md

 The router will ignore attempts to go to the same state in succession.

 **Calling `go()` will trigger an update on any tag the router is on via the mixin**

+The router will update the URL based on the template URL on the state and the structure of the `params` object.

 ### `.stop()`